kaligraffy/basiccryptmypi/README.md

 USAGE

-Leave aside about 30GB of space for this
+Leave aside about 30GB of space for this for the kali image, about 10G for pios

 Usage: sudo ./cryptmypi.sh ARG1